tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 The data, called _vote extension_, will also be made available to the application in the next height, along with the vote it is extending, in the rounds where the local process is the proposer.
-The vote extension data is split into two parts, one signed by Tendermint as part of the vote data structure, and the other (optionally) signed by the Application.
 The Application may also choose not to include any vote extension.
 Tendermint calls it when is about to send a non-`nil` precommit message.